Matt-A-Bennett/vim-surround-funk/README.md

 another function call with it.
 'Gripping' will wrap/encompass a word or function call with the one you have in the unnamed register (see below).

+*N.B.
+This plugin was formerly called surround-funk.vim, but was renamed to be more consistent with tpope's vim-surround.*

 ## Table of contents
 * [Feature Demos](#feature-demos)
     * [Commands for stripping function calls and gripping other objects](#commands-for-stripping-function-calls-and-gripping-other-objects)